 Inappropriate use of social media can result in consequences at school.
-Conduct, including a student's use of social media which brings discredit upon the school or is in conflict with the values for which Seattle Prep stands or is in violation of civil law or the reasonable rights of others is grounds for disciplinary action including: probation, suspension, and/or dismissal.
+Conduct, including a student's use of social media which brings discredit upon the school, is in conflict with the values for which Seattle Prep stands for, or is in violation of civil law or the reasonable rights of others, is grounds for disciplinary action.
+Discipline could include: probation, suspension, and/or dismissal.